-I’m a sophomore Computer Science student at University of São Paulo (USP), in Brazil.
+I’m Computer Scientist graduated from University of São Paulo (USP), in Brazil.
 I’m mostly interested Computer Systems Security, Computer Networks, Linux and Open Source Software development.
-My hobbies include, but are not limited to, Parkour (“Être et Durer”), learning French (currently C1), writting and destroying trailling spaces -- I really hate trailling spaces.
+My hobbies include, but are not limited to, Parkour (“Être et Durer”), learning French (currently C1), writing and destroying trailling spaces.

 Selected over 20.000 other candidates and sponsored by Github Education to contribute to Open Source projects.
 Fixed bugs, refactored code and implemented features to Flask, Golang, Wekzeug, Beego and Httpie.
 Instituted the Fellowship Capture the Flag security competition for fellows